 Tea made from the Southeast Asian evergreen tree, Eurycoma longifolia may help improve overall sexual function, testosterone production, infertility and libido in men.

-Ginger, Mucuna pruriens, shilajit, and tongkat ali may support testosterone health as well.
+Ginger, Mucuna pruriens, shilajit, and Tongkat Ali may support testosterone health as well.

-Treatment you receive is dependent on specific test results, age and condition.
+The treatment you receive is dependent on specific test results, age and condition.